- Home

 Just because it’s autumn, it doesn’t mean we should turn our backs on salads.
 With the right ingredients, an autumnal salad will go down a treat – and it’s the perfect meal if you’ve overindulged in pumpkin pie or maple and pecan tart!

-Plus, this butternut squash salad recipe from Well Plated injects even more seasonal flavour by tossing the salad in a maple and dijon dressing.
+Plus, this butternut squash salad recipe from Well Plated injects even more seasonal flavour by tossing the salad in a maple and Dijon dressing.

 If you love the idea of adding Brussels sprouts to your squash salad, check out the video below.